 It’s also possible to visit Ulu Temburong National Park on an overnight tour, Still, there’s little difference between the two tours.
-The overnight trip to Ulu Temburong costs 185 B$ (125 €).
+The overnight tour to Ulu Temburong costs 185 B$ (125 €).
 It includes an extra night walk in the evening and a stay in Sumbling Eco Village just outside the national park.
 Otherwise the tours include all the same activities.

 I had originally booked an overnight trip, but the other people in the group cancelled, so I was asked to join a day trip instead.